Miles762/Softlight_Agent/README.md

 # Agent B - Runtime AI Workflow System

-Agent B receives natural-language tasks at runtime, automatically detects the web app from the task, fetches the base URL from `.env`, and captures UI states for workflow documentation.
+Agent B receives natural-language tasks at runtime, automatically detects the web app from the task, recognizes whether the task is a guidance (question) or execution (command) request, performs guidance-based demonstrations or execution-based actions accordingly, fetches the base URL from `config.py`, and captures UI states for workflow documentation.

-**Supports**: Linear, Notion, Asana, Trello, Jira, and any web app (configurable via .env)
+**Supports**: Linear, Notion, Asana, Trello, Jira, and any web app (configurable via config.py)

 ## How It Works

 1. **Task Analysis**: Agent B extracts the app name from the task (e.g., "Linear", "Notion") using an LLM
-2. **URL Resolution**: Fetches the base URL from `.env` file (e.g., `LINEAR_URL`, `NOTION_URL`)
+2. **URL Resolution**: Fetches the base URL from `config.py` file (from `APP_URLS` dictionary)
 3. **Step Planning**: Uses an LLM planner to break the task into step-by-step actionable points
 4. **Browser Automation**: Uses Playwright to navigate and interact with the app
 5. **State Detection**: Detects UI changes (URL changes, modals, forms, toasts) after each action